genenetwork/genenetwork3/README.md

 1. Create an environment with `guix shell`
 2. Create a container with `guix shell -C`
 3. Use a profile and shell settings with `source ~/opt/genenetwork3/etc/profile`
+4. Use the guix system container with GN3 directory mounted in

 At this point we use all three for different purposes.
+In all cases you'll most likely need the mysql database.

 #### Create an environment: